rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi_cec_source_tests.md

 ### Control Plane Requirements - Physical Address

 - The control plane will allow removing or adding a node to the network.
+  - allowing add source node before the `DUT` switched ON.
   - allowing add sink node before the `DUT` switched ON.

 ## CEC Synchronous Transmission